-c) Verify by checking the domains included in the state/territory's early learning and developmental guidelines.
-Responses for "other" is optional d) Describe how the state/territory's early learning and developmental guidelines are implemented in consultation with the educational agency and the State Advisory Council or similar coordinating body.
+- c) Verify by checking the domains included in the state/territory's early learning and developmental guidelines.
+Responses for "other" is optional

-- Cognition, including language arts and mathematics

 - Social development

-- Emotional development

 - Physical development

 - Approaches toward learning

 - Other

-Science, Creative Arts, Social Studies The CT ELDS also includes a Dual Language Learner Framework
+Science, Creative Arts, Social Studies The CT ELDS also includes a Dual Language Learner Framework d) Describe how the state/territory's early learning and developmental guidelines are implemented in consultation with the educational agency and the State Advisory Council or similar coordinating body.